Heracles and his Labours

 The twelfth, and final, labour was to bring back the three headed dog Cerberus, which guarded Hades, which he did.
 Cerberus was son of Typhon and Echidna, who had brothers the two headed Orthrus, the dog of Geryon and the Hydra.

-There are many more stories about Hercules.
+There are many more stories about Heracles.
 He was one of the Argonauts for short while, during the campaign he liberated Isioni , the daughter of King Laomedon by a sea monster.
 However, he did not follow the end of the campaign because he was too heavy and the Argo, the ship of the Argonauts, could not withstand his weight.

 The goddess Athena on many occasions expressed her favour towards him.
-Hercules often used Nereus help, who gave him the goblet of the sun to cross the ocean, and showed him the path to be followed in order to to reach the garden of the Hesperides.
+Heracles often used Nereus help, who gave him the goblet of the sun to cross the ocean, and showed him the path to be followed in order to to reach the garden of the Hesperides.

 Literary sources and art complement the information we have about the hero.
-Of course, it is not expected that all writers and all artists deliver in exactly the same way the action and ethos of Hercules.
+Of course, it is not expected that all writers and all artists deliver in exactly the same way the action and ethos of Heracles.
 For example,

-Euripides considers that the madness of Hercules, which led him to the murder of his first wife and their children, took place at the end of the 12 labours, while the tradition wants these murders as a cause for the slave service to Eurystheus and the performance of the deeds as purification by them.
+Euripides considers that the madness of Heracles, which led him to the murder of his first wife and their children, took place at the end of the 12 labours, while the tradition wants these murders as a cause for the slave service to Eurystheus and the performance of the deeds as purification by them.

 However, poetic imagination and artistic creation are intertwined with a reality and a historicity, which unfolds the myth starting from Argos and the Peloponnese, the place of origin of the hero, to more and more remote areas.

 Of course, the myth crystallized as a whole and not in the stages of its creation.
 But again only the childhood of the hero, his upbringing, death and apotheosis can be entered in an elementary chronological order.
-The clarifications inserted are intended to function as a thread in the adventures of Hercules life.
+The clarifications inserted are intended to function as a thread in the adventures of Heracles life.

-Hercules after the twelve Labors
+Heracles after the twelve Labors

 Then the hero killed Iphitus, the king’s son.
 Then he asked Nileas, king of Pylos, to purify him of this murder.
-Because he refused, Hercules killed him, as well as all his sons, only Nestor escaped, who was absent in Sparta.
+Because he refused, Heracles killed him, as well as all his sons, only Nestor escaped, who was absent in Sparta.
 Because of Iphitus’ murder, the hero went mad a second time.
 So he went to seek the advice of the oracle of Delphi.

 Pythia refused to mount the tripod and give an oracle.
-Hercules then grabbed the tripod with the intention of taking it and going elsewhere, to establish his own oracle.
+Heracles then grabbed the tripod with the intention of taking it and going elsewhere, to establish his own oracle.
 Apollo, who was worshiped at Delphi, tried to get the tripod back.
 A clash between the god and the hero almost ensued.
 She was stopped by Zeus, throwing a thunderbolt.

-The two rivals reconciled and Apollo gave Hercules an oracle related to his purification.
+The two rivals reconciled and Apollo gave Heracles an oracle related to his purification.
 That is, he told him to be sold as a slave for three years.
 The money he would receive, he had to give to Eurytos, as compensation for the death of his son.
 In this way he would be cured of his madness.

 He punished the Kerkopians who were a people of dwarf robbers.
 In Lydia he killed the robber Syleas and the daughter of Xenodokis.
 He threw into the Maiander river the bloodthirsty Lityerses, who was the illegitimate son of the Phrygian king Midas.
-In Aetolia and Trachinia, located at the foot of Oita, Hercules had the last adventures of his life.
+In Aetolia and Trachinia, located at the foot of Oita, Heracles had the last adventures of his life.

-The death of Hercules
+The death of Heracles

-Hercules’ family traveled to meet Meleager, but on their way, they came face to face with the river Acheloos, who also wanted Deianeira by his side.
-The two personalities battled with Hercules adding another victory to his repertoire.
+Heracles’ family traveled to meet Meleager, but on their way, they came face to face with the river Acheloos, who also wanted Deianeira by his side.
+The two personalities battled with Heracles adding another victory to his repertoire.
 They then continued on their way facing yet another threat.
 In the river Evinos he found himself with the Centaur Nessus, a centaur who helped people cross the river by carrying them on his shoulders, in exchange for money.

-Hercules kills the Centaur Nessus.
+Heracles kills the Centaur Nessus.
 Black figure, which is found on the neck of an Attic amphora.
 The artist has been named by the researchers “Painter of Nessos”.
 Image source: upload.wikimedia.org

-When Hercules happened to leave with his son for a long journey, his wife smeared Hercules’ tunic with the blood of Nessus, believing that this way no one would steal her husband.
-As Hercules and Hyllos were walking, he suddenly felt a chill in the atmosphere and put on his tunic.
+When Heracles happened to leave with his son for a long journey, his wife smeared Heracles’ tunic with the blood of Nessus, believing that this way no one would steal her husband.
+As Heracles and Hyllos were walking, he suddenly felt a chill in the atmosphere and put on his tunic.
 However, from the moment he did so, wounds filled his entire body and burned him like fire.
 No matter how hard he tried to pull the cloak off, it wouldn’t come off.
 So he thought of gathering wood and lighting a fire to burn.
 No one was helping him.
-Only his friend Philoctetes lit his fire and then a huge cloud of lightning appeared and took Hercules into the sky.
+Only his friend Philoctetes lit his fire and then a huge cloud of lightning appeared and took Heracles into the sky.
 It was time to become immortal.
 He reconciled with Hera, met Athena, and lived a life of honor, sacrifice, and ceremony in his honor, away from mortal men.